2016 United States Senate elections: Utah

-One-term Senator Mike Lee (Republican) was elected with 62% of the vote in 2010.
+One-term senator Mike Lee (Republican) was elected with 62% of the vote in 2010.
 He was 45 years old in 2016.
 He ran for re-election.
-State party chair Thomas Wright, former State Senator Dan Liljenquist, State Senator Aaron Osmond, Congressman Jason Chaffetz, Congressman Chris Stewart, former Governor of Utah Mike Leavitt, and Mitt Romney's son Josh Romney were mentioned as potential primary challengers, but all declined to run.
-Lee ran unopposed at the Utah Republican convention and is the Republican nominee.
+State party chair Thomas Wright, former state senator Dan Liljenquist, State Senator Aaron Osmond, Congressman Jason Chaffetz, Congressman Chris Stewart, former Governor of Utah Mike Leavitt, and Mitt Romney's son Josh Romney were mentioned as potential primary challengers, but all declined to run.
+Lee ran unopposed at the Utah Republican convention, and was the Republican nominee.

 Marriage therapist Jonathan Swinton and grocery store clerk Misty Snow, a transgender woman, ran for the Democratic nomination.
 Snow defeated Swinton by more than 20 percentage points, running to the left of Swinton, criticizing him for supporting limitations on abortion rights.
 She became the first transgender woman to become a major party's nominee for the Senate.

 Vermont

 Seven-term Democratic Senator Patrick Leahy was re-elected with 64% of the vote in 2010.
 Leahy won re-election in 2016, aged 76.

 Scott Milne, the Republican nominee who narrowly lost the 2014 Vermont gubernatorial election, ran unsuccessfully against Leahy.